jaredmyers/social_app/README.md

 * Nginx
 * Django
 * WSGI
-* Docker
+* Docker (for this version)

 ### Design

-The [original project](https://github.com/jaredmyers/rabbitMQ_proj) was implemented using VMs and had a design looking like:
+The [code for the original project](https://github.com/jaredmyers/rabbitMQ_proj) was implemented using VMs and had a design looking like:

 ![VMlayout](images/vm_layout.png)